Dirty Laundry (album)

 Dirty Laundry is the eighth solo album of Ian Hunter.
-This album was actually not planned, because Hunter only intended to record a few songs at Abbey Road Studios.
+This album was not planned, because Hunter only intended to record a few songs at Abbey Road Studios.
 However, twelve tracks were recorded in a fortnight.

 The project started out with Norwegian keyboardist Casino Steel, formerly of Hollywood Brats, inviting Hunter to sit in the studio and marked the return of Hunter to the studio since the death of his long-time friend and collaborator Mick Ronson.
 Darrell Bath and "Honest" John Plain were formerly in the Crybabys and "Vom" was ex-Doctor and the Medics.
 Unlike his previous solo albums, many songs were written or co-written by others.
 The album came out with little fanfare in 1995 on a small Norwegian label, with the US company, Cleveland International, also picking it up.